redislabs-training/ru202/README.md

 pip install -r requirements.txt
 ```

-**Note:** Ensure you activate your virtual environment before running any of the sample code.
+**Note:** Ensure you activate your virtual environment in each new shell/terminal session before running any of the sample code.

 #### Starting Redis (Docker)